Buy an Azure savings plan

 billingScopeId in the request body is used to control the permissions that are checked.

-- You must be an Owner of the subscription which you plan to use, specified as
+- You must be an Owner of the subscription that you plan to use, specified as

 billingScopeIdproperty in the request body must use the